Regularity up to the Crack-Tip for the Mumford-Shah problem: Introduction.

 \subsection{Notation and Conventions.}

 We will use several notational conventions in this article.
 We will freely switch from Cartesian coordinates $(x_1,x_2)$ to polar coordinates $(r,\phi)$.
 The one dimensional Hausdorff measure will be denoted $\H^1$.
 We will often use $\Gamma_0=\{(x_1,0);\; x_1\in (-1,0)\}$.
 The projection operator $\Pi(u,s)$ is defined in Definition \ref{ProjDef}.
-In situations when we have some minimizer $(u,\Gamma_u)$ and consider some other function, almost always $\lambda r^{1/2}\sin(\phi/2)$, that needs a branch cut then we assume that the branch cut is along $\Gamma_u$.
+In situations when we have some minimizer $(u,\Gamma_u)$ and consider some multi-valued function, almost always $\lambda r^{1/2}\sin(\phi/2)$, so that we need to define a branch cut then we assume that the branch cut is along $\Gamma_u$.
 We will also use $\nu$ for the normal of a given set.
 At times we will denote the upper and lower normal of $\Gamma_u$ by $\nu^\pm$.